zowe/docs-site/docs/user-guide/api-mediation/api-gateway-configuration.md

 # Advanced Gateway features configuration

-As a system programmer who wants to configure advanced Gateway features of the API Mediation Layer, you can customize Gateway parameters by modifying the `zowe.yaml` file.
+Modifying the `zowe.yaml` file to configure advanced Gateway features of the API Mediation Layer.

 **Note:** Restart Zowe to apply changes to the parameter.